Open positions

 (Contacts: Damian Markham, Frédéric Grosshans)

-The guiding line of the experiments in our quantum photonics laboratory is the demonstration of a practical quantum advantage in terms of security, efficiency, or time for communication and computing tasks, in the context of realistic quantum networks.
+We are opening an experimental post-doc position in the context of national and European collaborative projects.
+The guiding line of the experiments in our quantum photonics laboratory is the demonstration of a practical quantum advantage in terms of security and efficiency for advanced communication, cryptographic and computing tasks, in the context of realistic quantum networks.
 We are also interested in developing and implementing robust certification and verification methods for quantum devices and systems.

 A number of PhD positions are available in all areas of quantum information research.
 Applications should preferably be received by March 31st (for a starting date of September 1st).